shrirang010/HTTP-Server/README.md

 Before you begin, ensure you have the following prerequisites:

-- Python 3.x installed on your system.
+- Python3 installed on your system.
 - Familiarity with HTTP protocol basics.

 ### Installation